 Click here for this year’s tournament schedule.

 The US Open Series enables tennis fans to see the world’s best players in action from coast to coast.
 Top competitors who have won Series titles include Serena Williams, Roger Federer, Venus Williams, Novak Djokovic, Angelique Kerber, Andy Murray, Caroline Wozniacki, Rafael Nadal and many more.

 COVERING THE ACTION

 The US Open Series offers centralized coverage across the ESPN platforms.
-ESPN2 showcases weekend coverage from Atlanta, New Haven, Stanford and Winston-Salem as well as mid-week and weekend coverage from Cincinnati and Canada – totaling more than 70 hours of live national coverage in all.
+ESPN2 showcases weekend coverage from Atlanta, New Haven, San Jose and Winston-Salem as well as mid-week and weekend coverage from Cincinnati and Canada – totaling more than 70 hours of live national coverage in all.